grgiri/GRIP---THE-SPARKS-FOUNDATION-TASKS/README.md

 # GRIP---THE-SPARKS-FOUNDATION-TASKS
+This is a part of Data science internship at THE-SPARKS-FOUNDATION.
-This is a simple project that showcases deciso tree classifier and generating an image to view.
+This is a simple project that showcases decision tree classifier and generating an image to view.